FoSGamers/FoS-DeckPro-Release/README.md

 **Release: v1.5.1 (2024-06-XX) — Working, Stable, and Fully Modular**

+> **IMPORTANT:**
+> - A GitHub Action now enforces release hygiene: any personal files (backups, inventory, templates, sensitive configs, etc.) in a PR or push to a release branch will cause the build to fail.
+> - You MUST read and follow [RELEASE.md](RELEASE.md) and [CONTRIBUTING.md](CONTRIBUTING.md) before merging or releasing.

 > This release is a fully working, stable, and modular version of FoS-DeckPro.
 All core workflows (break builder, Whatnot packing slip processing, inventory management, buyers database, and analytics) are robust, tested, and documented.
 All break templates and configuration files are present and correctly referenced.
 Legacy and backup files are isolated in the `legacy/` folder.
 See below for usage, features, and details.

 ---